brockcataldi/deodar-docs/docs/learn/creating-blocks.md

 # Creating Blocks

 Deodar supports two types of blocks: ACF provider blocks and Core provider blocks.
 This guide will show you how to create both types and understand when to use each approach.
+To modify core or other provider blocks check out [Working with Non ACF Blocks](./working-with-non-acf-blocks.md)

 ## Block Types Overview